boudicca-events/boudicca.events/docs/DEV.md

 Then you can fill up the database with one of two options:

-- (recommended) Run `LocalFetchFromOnlineBoudiccaKt` to fetch the events from the online boudicca.events website.
+- (recommended) Run `LocalFetchFromOnlineBoudiccaAppKt` to fetch the events from the online boudicca.events website.
 - Run some EventCollector locally, for example for testing a newly created EventCollector, for more information see [Developing your own Collector](#developing-your-own-collector)